Tiendil/tiendil-org-content/content/posts/2024-020-grainau-hikes-and-beer-on-3000-meters/en.md

 ## Minuses

-- Private property everywhere, everything is fenced, it's unusual after open spaces in post-Soviet countries.
+- Private properties are everywhere, everything is fenced, it's unusual after open spaces in post-Soviet countries.
-- Public transport is not the best.
+- Public transport could be better.
 The bus runs once an hour, the trains are about the same.
 At least in summer.
 Transport can be delayed.
 The train we wanted to take to the hotel was canceled.
 In my opinion, it's best to move around by bike.
-- By the third day, cows/sheep/goats with bells started to annoy slightly.
-In some places, they create a terrible cacophony.
+- By the third day, cows/sheeps/goats with bells started to annoy slightly.
+In some places, they created a terrible cacophony.
 And they smell periodically — the smell of nature, so to speak.